table of contents Table of contents

 checkly env rm [KEY] [-f]

-• --force or -f: Skips the confirmation dialog when removing an environment.
+• --force or -f: Skips the confirmation dialog when removing a variable.

 npx checkly sync-playwright